This article was originally published on TechCrunch.

-Now, 20 years later, we find ourselves with a glut of unfettered data collection and access, with behemoth tech companies and IoT devices collecting data points on our movements, our conversations, our friends, our families, our bodies.
+Now, over 20 years later, we find ourselves with a glut of unfettered data collection and access, with behemoth tech companies and IoT devices collecting data points on our movements, our conversations, our friends, our families, our bodies.
 Massive and costly data leaks — whether from ransomware or simply misconfiguring a cloud bucket — have become so common that they barely make the front page.
 As a result, public trust has eroded.
 While privacy should be a human right, it’s not one that’s being protected — and everyone knows it.

 This is evident in the humanitarian crisis we have seen in Afghanistan.
 Just one example: Tragically, the Taliban have seized U.S. military devices that contain biometric data on Afghan citizens who supported coalition forces — data that would make it easy for the Taliban to identify and track down those individuals and their families.
 This is a worst-case scenario of sensitive, private data falling into the wrong hands, and we did not do enough to protect it.

 This is unacceptable.
 Twenty years later, we are once again telling ourselves, “Never again.”
 9/11 should have been a reckoning of how we manage, share, and safeguard intelligence data, but we still have not gotten it right.
-And in both cases — in 2001 and in 2021 — the way we manage data has a life-or-death impact.
+And in both cases — in 2001 and today — the way we manage data has a life-or-death impact.

 Looking ahead to the next 20 years, we have an opportunity to rebuild trust and transform the way we manage data privacy.
 First and foremost, we have to put some guardrails in place.
 We need a privacy framework that gives individuals autonomy over their own data by default.